The newly refurbished Café Qua... read more

 Rugby Hospital Radio – Contact the studio on 01788 545271

 University Hospitals Voluntary Services are currently not processing new applications for volunteers.
-This means that if you apply to become a volunteer there may be a wait before your application is processed.
-We will write to you on receipt of your application to keep you informed of the current status.
 This does not affect applications made to UHCW Charity, Rugby Hospital Radio and the Friends of the Hospital of St Cross.